Choosing a residential care or nursing home

 Choosing a residential care or nursing home for someone else

-If the person you care for is not able to express their choice then the local Trust should take your preferences into account.
+If the person you care for is not able to express their choice, the local Trust should take your preferences into account.